-My Greek Salad Recipe, as the name suggests, is a Greek inspired salad prepared with fresh vegetables, original kalamata olives and firm feta cheese.
+My Greek Salad Recipeis a Greek-inspired salad prepared with fresh vegetables, original kalamata olives, and firm feta cheese.

-Feta is a white firm grainy cheese which has been produced from sheep and goat milk for many aeons in Greece, Turkey and also the Balkans.
+Feta is a white firm grainy fresh cheese produced from sheep and goat milk.

 White cheese that has been made from cows milk can’t be called Feta and in fact similar cow milk white cheese variations are also common under different names in the Mediterranean area.

 Feta cheese might sound exotic to some of us, but it has attracted lots of attention in Europe and that’s mostly due to the introduction of the classic Greek Salad Recipe in the last decades.